These Are Not All the Features You Are Looking For: A Fundamental Bottleneck in Supervised Pretraining: Introduction

 \section{Introduction}

 Transfer learning has become a cornerstone of modern machine learning and artificial intelligence \citep{tr-bottou-2011,collobert-2011,oquab-2014,bommasani-2021}.
-In its simplest form -- supervised transfer learning, a relatively large deep learning network is pre-trained on a large and diverse dataset composed of cheap examples that are somehow related to the task of interest.
-In a second phase, the network is adapted using a much smaller dataset composed of examples that directly illustrate the task of interest.
-This second dataset is often too small to train a network of that size from scratch \citep{pacs}.
-It is hoped that the representations constructed during the pretraining phase will be useful during the adaptation phase.
+In its simplest form--supervised transfer learning--a large neural network is first trained on inexpensive and diverse dataset that is related in some way to the target task.
+The network is then fine-tuned on a much smaller, task-specific dataset.
+Since the fine-tuning dataset is traditionally too small too small to train a network of that size from scratch, the hope is that the representations learned during the pretraining phase will be useful during the adaptation phase \citep{pacs}.

-It remains an significant challenge to ensure that transferred features are sufficient to handle new, unseen datasets.
-A pretrained network that is missing crucial feature information may not perform on par with direct learning, that is, a network with all the features we could obtain by training directly on enough data to learn a target task.

-Foundation model folklore suggests that, by pretraining these enormous models on "everything", they would learn "all the features (abilities) we could ever want."
-Should we invest into building ever larger all-purpose foundational models, or into collecting tasks-specific datasets for training smaller specialized models?

-Positive findings can only validate transfer from a particular foundational model to a particular target task.
-We cannot say more because we do not know how to even state that the target task is related to the pre-trained model ``abilities''.

-Instead, we provide a negative result by exposing shortcomings that appear under very favorable conditions.
-We assume that the pre-training data is drawn from a mixture of distribution that includes the target task as a component, and we show that we cannot expect that an adapted model will always match a directly trained model.

-\begin{boxA} If we cannot always match direct training when adapting a model pre-trained on a mix that includes the target task, we cannot expect it either when we know even less about the pre-training data. \end{boxA}

-We uncover an \textit{information saturation bottleneck} that occurs when models cannot learn new features after they have encoded similar competing features.
-When networks are restricted to are restricted to learning only a subset of key features during pretraining, they lose crucial feature information that is essential to effectively adapt to new tasks, or even ones they have seen before.
-These lost features are nearly impossible to recover by simply fine-tuning on limited data.

-Although this phenomenon was not previously recognized as such, we argue that it is pervasive in deep learning models.
-We analyze this phenomenon rigorously through a simple theoretical counterexample, and discuss several published papers whose empirical findings can be explained by a consistent loss of features that would be useful for transfer.
+A key challenge is ensure that transferred features are sufficient for unseen data.
+When pre-training data is unrelated to the target task, the adapted model can underperform compared with a model trained directly on ample task-specific data.

+The folklore around foundation model suggests that training an enormous model on "everything" will give it essentially all useful features \cite{bommasani-2021}.
+We ask a more modest question: \textit{if a model is pretrained on a mixture of data that includes the target task, can the fine-tuned model match the performance of a model trained directly on a large, task-specific dataset? }

+Answering this question informs whether researchers should invest in ever larger, all-purpose foundation models or in collecting task-specific datasets for training smaller specialized models.